Font licensing, simplified.

 Once I license a font, can I share it with as many people as I want?

 Not exactly.
-Most EULAs limit the number of “seats” or “workstations” that are allowed, aka the number of times it can be shared.
-If you need to share a font widely (for example if you have a huge creative team) you can include that in your initial license agreement.
-You can also purchase additional licenses to add seats or workstations if your needs change.
+Most EULAs limit the number of “seats” or “workstations” allowed, aka the number of times it can be shared.
+If you need to share a font widely (for example, if you have a huge creative team), you can include that in your initial license agreement.
+If your needs change, you can also purchase additional licenses to add seats or workstations.
+Consider purchasing Monotype’s company desktop license, which is designed for modern workflows and a more flexible desktop licensing approach.

 04